sammy00/2016-learning-node/chapter03/README.md

 filed | description
 -----:|:-----------
-name  | The name of the package—required description   | The package description version   | The current version conforming to semantic version requirements—required keywords  | An array of search terms maintainers   | An array of package maintainers (includes name, email, and website) contributors  | An array of package contributors (includes name, email, and website)
+name  | The name of the package — required description   | The package description version   | The current version conforming to semantic version requirements — required keywords  | An array of search terms maintainers   | An array of package maintainers (includes name, email, and website) contributors  | An array of package contributors (includes name, email, and website)